zX3no/Omnia/README.md

 The documentation is worse than Elixir plus the language is harder to understand.

-This compile message is formatted nicely but impossible to understand.
+This error message is formatted nicely but is impossible to understand.

 ```haskell
 timer.hs:8:3: error: